Hifeoluwa14/Python-Coding/Loans/README.md

 ## Problem Statement
 Write a query that returns the user ID of all users that have created at least one ‘Refinance’ submission and at least one ‘InSchool’ submission.

-The data is provided in a dataframe named online_retail.csv and it contains the following columns:
+The data is provided in a dataframe named loans.csv and it contains the following columns:

 • id - submission id;